Car battery corrosion is a normal sign of battery wear and tear.

 While battery corrosion is unavoidable in the long run, there are ways to slow its progression and extend your battery life.

-5 Ways To Prevent Car Battery Corrosion
+5 Ways to Prevent Car Battery Corrosion

 However, remember to apply some protective grease to the top of the washer and car battery terminal before installing.